2017 Recompilation, formerly Rule 2.03

 - Appraisal Guidelines: See NMSU Archives Appraisal Guidelines for records.
 NMSU Library: Policies and Procedures – Policy #012

 - Authority to Accept: The NMSU Board of Regents has delegated authority to the Archives and Special Collections Department, with the approval of the dean of the University Library, to accept on behalf of the university, collections of documents of 100 cubic feet or less.
-Other larger collections may only be accepted by the Chancellor or the executive vice president and provost in accordance with other applicable NMSU gift acceptance policies.
+Other larger collections may only be accepted by the Chancellor or the provost and senior vice president for academic affairs in accordance with other applicable NMSU gift acceptance policies.
 Such larger collections shall be reported to the Board of Regents.

 2017 Recompilation, formerly Rule 2.03